mdetools/mdetools19/challengeproblem.md

 ## How to evaluate your solution?
 As discussed `follower` always should keep a safe distance from `leader`.
 To verify that, the `UnityObserver` always monitor the distance between two rovers and report the time that `follower` is out of the safe distance.
 You can evaluate your solution based on this data reported by `UnityObserver`.

+Note that by seeting  `straightPercent` to `0`, `leader` will take a straight path, hence following it would be an easy problem to solve.
+We expect your solution work with different values for `straightPercent`.